top of page

 Consider the 80/20 rule.
 20% of your posts can be full-on promotional.
 The remaining 80% should be split between a variety of types of content, like educational, listicles, entertaining, engaging, and more.
 If you need post ideas, check out our blog post on Instagram post ideas for your pet business.

-• Add your phone number and email address, which will make it easy for potential customers to reach out to you.
+• Add your phone number and email address, which will make it easy for clients to reach out.

 • Set up that tiny button underneath the cover photo to present a call to action to your audience.